EcslTechnion/Agile2020_SocialMedia/README.md

 # Agile2020_SocialMedia
-# Repository of Pbulished article in Agile 2020 conference
+# Repository of published article in Agile 2020 conference

 Title:Whom to Follow?
 A Comparison of Walking Routes Computed Based on Social Media Photos from Different Types of Contributors